BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ## 6. Migration — Deploying <a href="#6b08" id="6b08"></a>

-Now that we’ve successfully compiled, it’s time to **migrate your smart contracts to TomoChain blockchain!**
+Now that we’ve successfully compiled, it’s time to **migrate your smart contracts to Viction blockchain!**

 **A migration is a deployment script meant to alter the state of your application’s contracts**, moving it from one state to the next. _(More about migrations in the_ [_Truffle documentation_](https://truffleframework.com/docs/truffle/getting-started/running-migrations)_)._